pulp/pulp/docs/plugins/plugin-writer/first-plugin.rst

 <http://www.django-rest-framework.org/api-guide/viewsets/>`_.

-.. _define-importer:
+.. _define-remote:

-Define your plugin Importer
+Define your plugin Remote
 ---------------------------

-To define a new importer, e.g. ``ExampleImporter``:
+To define a new remote, e.g. ``ExampleRemote``:

-* :class:`pulpcore.plugin.models.Importer` should be subclassed and extended with additional attributes to the plugin needs,
+* :class:`pulpcore.plugin.models.Remote` should be subclassed and extended with additional attributes to the plugin needs,
 * define ``TYPE`` class attribute which is used for filtering purposes,
-* ``sync`` method should be defined on a plugin importer model ``ExampleImporter``,
+* ``sync`` method should be defined on a plugin remote model ``ExampleRemote``,
-* create a serializer for your new importer as a subclass of :class:`pulpcore.plugin.serializers.ImporterSerializer`,
+* create a serializer for your new remote as a subclass of :class:`pulpcore.plugin.serializers.RemoteSerializer`,
-* create a viewset for your new importer as a subclass of :class:`pulpcore.plugin.viewsets.ImporterViewSet`.
+* create a viewset for your new remote as a subclass of :class:`pulpcore.plugin.viewsets.RemoteViewSet`.

-:class:`~pulpcore.plugin.models.Importer` model should not be used directly anywhere in plugin code.
+:class:`~pulpcore.plugin.models.Remote` model should not be used directly anywhere in plugin code.
-Only plugin-defined Importer classes are expected to be used.
+Only plugin-defined Remote classes are expected to be used.

 One of the ways to perform synchronization: